Hemorrhagic Gastroenteritis or HGE: A Dangerous Canine Intestinal Disease

 HGE is diagnosed primarily by ruling out other possible causes of the symptoms.
 When a previously healthy dog suddenly sickens with bloody diarrhea and a high packed cell volume (PCV), a vet usually suspects HGE.

-Fluids are administered intravenously with medications added to treat diarrhea, nausea, pain and intestinal ulcers.
+Fluids are administered intravenously with medications added to treat diarrhea, nausea, pain, and intestinal ulcers.
 Sadly, even with treatment, some dogs don’t survive HGE.
 Among those that recover, the disorder reoccurs in 30%—a frightening statistic, especially since there is no method of prevention.
 (When scientists don't know what causes a disease, a vaccine can't be developed to immunize against it.)
 Although HGE is not contagious, there are records of widely-scattered geographical outbreaks.
 I later learned the animal ER hospital in my area had eight cases of HGE that weekend!
+This fact lent credence to the viral or bacterial theories of HGE's source.

 I tried not to phone the animal hospital too frequently to check on Puppy Girl, but I was undoubtedly a nuisance to the receptionist.
 However, she was always courteous, as were the vets and techs.
 My girl’s condition was stable and began to improve.